Skip to main content

 • HSCT usually cures SCID, but has risks, and must be performed in specialist centres.

 • After a successful HSCT, immune function is gradually restored, taking about a year to be considered cured and no longer in danger of serious infections.
-During that time it is important to minimise exposure to possible sources of infections.
+During that time, it is important to minimise exposure to possible sources of infections.
 After a year, childhood immunisations can be given.

-© ASCIA 2021
+© ASCIA 2024

-For more information go to www.allergy.org.au
+For more information go to www.allergy.org.au/patients/immunodeficiencies

-To donate to immunology research go to www.allergyimmunology.org.au
+To support allergy and immunology research go to www.allergyimmunology.org.au/donate